dreis2211/groovy3-import-bug/README.md

 # Run the example
 In order to run the example, execute `./gradlew build`

-You should see the following failures:
+You should see the following failure:
 ```
 > Task :test FAILED